 Use this guide to find out about printed and online resources, including ebooks, ejournals, databases, and special collections for politics and international relations.

-Oxford has a wide range of ebooks for politics and international relations and printed books, including the main collections in the Bodleian Social Science Library.
-For more detailed information about our book collections visit the books page of this guide.
+Oxford has a wide range of books for politics and international relations and printed books, including the main collections in the Bodleian Social Science Library.
+For more detailed information about our book collections visit the Books page of this guide.

 A lot of journals and working papers are available online and can be searched via SOLO or eJournals A-Z.